brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 ![svg](/assets/img/bayesian-correlation/output_19_0.svg)

 The distribution for $\rho$ above showed that there's a very high probability of a correlation between our two variables!
-If we had uncorrelated data, the posterior distribution for $\rho$ would be centered around 0, like this:
+If we had uncorrelated data, the posterior distribution for \\(\rho\\) would be centered around 0, like this:

 ```python